Below are some explanations of terms I use across my website for those unfamiliar with the Autistic community and the neurodiversity paradigm.

 Note: Whatever language an Autistic person prefers to use (identity-first or person-first) is completely valid.

-Neurotypical: the way of being which neurodivergent people diverge from.
+Neurotypical: The way of being which neurodivergent people diverge from.
 Neurotypical ways of being make up the neuromajority of the world.
 Another term for this is the Predominant Neurotype (PNT).

-Neurodivergent: includes those who are Autistic, ADHD, Dyslexic, Dyspraxic.
+Neurodivergent: This includes those who are Autistic, ADHD, Dyslexic, Dyspraxic.
 Anyone who diverges from dominant societal expectations or neurotypicality.
 There is also acquired neurodivergence such as trauma, OCD, psychosis, as well as cultivated neurodivergence from experimenting with drugs or practicing deep meditation.

-Neurodiversity: the diversity of human body-minds.
+Neurodiversity: The diversity of human body-minds.
 There is no one way of thinking or experiencing the world.

 Non-speaking: I address Autistic people who do not use mouth words as non-speaking over “non-verbal” as non-verbal means without words.
 Usually, non-speakers have words but need to express these in ways other than mouth words.
 Non-speaking is also the preferred term by members of that community.

-Support Needs: is a term I will use rather than ‘functioning’ labels as there is no such thing as ‘high or low functioning’.
+Support Needs: This is a term I use rather than ‘functioning’ labels as there is no such thing as ‘high or low functioning’.
 Our needs as Autistic people fluctuate constantly.
 No one is less or more Autistic and we all can require some levels of support.
 Those who need more support than others still deserve respect and to not be shamed for this.
-Autistic needs are not ‘special’ or ‘additional’ they are human needs.
+Autistic needs are not ‘special’ or ‘additional’, they are human needs.

-Stimming: any action which provides stimulation.
+Stimming: Any action which provides stimulation.
 Examples could be playing with hair, tapping, shaking, rocking, flapping, visuals, as well as vocal stims such as sounds or words.
 Internal stims can occur too, such as replaying songs or phrases in our heads.
 These are responses to our environment and they serve many purposes.

 References to Neurodiversity language and terms: